 A more recent entrant, SAP S/4HANA Cloud is a complete ERP solution that has AI, machine learning, and advanced analytics built into the system.
 It makes adoption of new business models, managing business processes, change at scale, and co-ordination of internal and external capabilities simpler to manage, by using AI’s predictive strengths.
 5 ways to extract data from SAP S/4 HANA

 SAP ECC stands for SAP ERP Central Component and is SAP’s older ERP software.
 ECC has modules users can pick and choose, which cover functions like finance, product planning, HR, logistics, and CRM.
 These are part of a single system that could be customized and could run on a database selected by the user.
 SAP ECC can also be run on SAP HANA where it is called Suite on HANA.
 SAP ECC evolved from SAP R/3, a 3-tier ERP system that came into being in the early nineties.
 SAP has active plans to phase out SAP ECC and replace it with SAP S/4HANA by 2025.
-2 unique ways of SAP Extraction using ODP and SAP Odata Services
+SAP ECC and Data Extraction from an LO Data Source

 Oracle ERP Overview